OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 SAN Datastore
 ================================================================================

 This storage configuration assumes that Hosts have access to storage devices (LUNs) exported by an Storage Area Network (SAN) server using a suitable protocol like iSCSI or Fiber Channel.
 The Hosts will interface the devices through the LVM abstraction layer.
-Virtual Machines run from a LV (logical volume) device instead of plain files.
+Virtual Machines run from an LV (logical volume) device instead of plain files.
 This reduces the overhead of having a filesystem in place and thus it may increase I/O performance.

-Disk images are stored in file format in the Image Datastore and then dumped into a LV when a Virtual Machine is created.
+Disk images are stored in file format in the Image Datastore and then dumped into an LV when a Virtual Machine is created.
 The image files are transferred to the Host through the SSH protocol.
 Additionally, :ref:`LVM Thin <lvm_thin>` can be enabled to support creating thin snapshots of the VM disks.

 Front-end Setup
 ================================================================================

 The Front-end needs to have access to the Image Datastores by mounting the associated directory in ``/var/lib/one/datastores/<datastore_id>``.
 You can mount any storage medium in the datastore directory.

-The Front-end needs also to have access to the shared LVM either directly (see the configuration requirements below) or through a Host by specifying the ``BRIDGE_LIST`` attribute in the datastore template.
+The Front-end also needs access to the shared LVM, either directly (see the configuration requirements below) or through a Host by specifying the ``BRIDGE_LIST`` attribute in the datastore template.

 Hosts Setup
 ================================================================================